reinvantveer/Bill1Buttsbot/README.md

 ## Usage

-1. Run `poetry run python -m main --token=oauth:abcdefghijklmnop --verbose` to start the bot.
+1. Run `poetry run python -m main` to start the bot.
 Especially in the beginning, it helps to run the bot in debug level logging, using `--verbose`.
 It will ask you for your Twitch username and OAuth token, which you can get from [here](https://twitchapps.com/tmi/), choose "Connect", authorize access and copy the OAuth token.
-3. If you want to run the bot in the background, you can use `poetry run python -m main &` on Linux or `start poetry run python -m main` on Windows
+2. If you want to run the bot in the background, you can use `poetry run python -m main &` on Linux or `start poetry run python -m main` on Windows
-4. If you want to stop the bot, you can use `pkill -f "python -m main"` on Linux or `taskkill /f /im "python.exe" /fi "WINDOWTITLE eq poetry run python -m main"` on Windows
+3. If you want to stop the bot, you can use `Ctrl-C` on either Linux or Windows
-5. If you want to update the bot, you can use `git pull` to get the latest changes, and then run `poetry install` to update the dependencies

 ## Features
 - [x] Buttification of random messages
--
+- [x] Configuration of buttification chance
+- [x] Skip first message for any user
+- [x] Skip messages from the bot itself
+- [x] Skip messages from any user listed in pyproject.toml